dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 [!code-csharp[ConfigureCompositeValueObject](../../../samples/core/Modeling/ValueConversions/CompositeValueObject.cs?name=ConfigureCompositeValueObject)]

 > [!NOTE]
-> We plan to allow mapping an object to multiple columns in EF Core 6.0, removing the need to use serialization here.
+> We plan to allow mapping an object to multiple columns in a future version of EF Core, removing the need to use serialization here.
 This is tracked by [GitHub issue #13947](https://github.com/dotnet/efcore/issues/13947).

 > [!NOTE]
 > As with the previous example, this value object is implemented as a [readonly struct](/dotnet/csharp/language-reference/builtin-types/struct).
 This means that EF Core can snapshot and compare values without issue.
 See [Value Comparers](xref:core/modeling/value-comparers) for more information.